OlympusDAO/olympus-protocol-metrics-subgraph/docs/client-release.md

    The publish script logs in to npm with the directory-local `apps/client/.npmrc.local`, runs
-   `npm stage publish --access public --provenance`, then logs out and removes `.npmrc.local` in a cleanup step.
+   `npm stage publish --access public`, then logs out and removes `.npmrc.local` in a cleanup step.
+Do not pass `--provenance` for local staging; npm provenance generation requires a supported trusted-publishing/OIDC provider, and local CLI runs fail with `provider: null`.
 The package's npm access policy is set to "Require two-factor authentication and disallow tokens", so direct token-based publishing is rejected.
 Staged publishing uploads the tarball without making it installable; approval is a separate 2FA-protected step.

 7. Review and approve the staged package through npmjs.com.
 The npm staged publishing docs recommend opening the **Staged Packages** tab to review a